oliver-io/streamerson/packages/emitter/README.md

 Please ensure your code adheres to the existing style and all tests pass before submitting a PR.

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🙏 Acknowledgements

 - [eventemitter3](https://github.com/primus/eventemitter3) for providing the high-performance event emitter.
 - All the contributors who have helped shape and improve this project.

----

-Made with ❤️ by the @streamerson team